-Mark 6:30-44
+Mark 6: 30-44

-- L The Holy Gospel according to St. Mark, the 6th chapter. - Glory to You, O Lord.
+- L The Holy Gospel according to St. Mark, the $6^{th}$ chapter. - G Glory to You, O Lord.

-30The apostles returned to Jesus and told him all that they had done and taught.
-31And he said to them, "Come away by yourselves to a desolate place and rest a while."
+The apostles returned to Jesus and told him all that they had done and taught.
+And he said to them, "Come away by yourselves to a desolate place and rest a while."
 For many were coming and going, and they had no leisure even to eat.
-32And they went away in the boat to a desolate place by themselves.
-33Now many saw them going and recognized them, and they ran there on foot from all the towns and got there ahead of them.
-34When he went ashore he saw a great crowd, and he had compassion on them, because they were like sheep without a shepherd.
+And they went away in the boat to a desolate place by themselves.
+Now many saw them going and recognized them, and they ran there on foot from all the towns and got there ahead of them.
+When he went ashore he saw a great crowd, and he had compassion on them, because they were like sheep without a shepherd.
 And he began to teach them many things.
-35And when it grew late, his disciples came to him and said, "This is a desolate place, and the hour is now late.
-36Send them away to go into the surrounding countryside and villages and buy themselves something to eat."
-37But he answered them, "You give them something to eat."
-And they said to him, "Shall we go and buy two hundred denarii worth of bread and give it to them to eat?"
-38And he said to them, "How many loaves do you have?
+And when it grew late, his disciples came to him and said, "This is a desolate place, and the hour is now late.
+Send them away to go into the surrounding countryside and villages and buy themselves something to eat."
+But he answered them, "You give them something to eat."
+And he said to him, "Shall we go and buy two hundred denarii worth of bread and give it to them to eat?"
+And he said to them, "How many loaves do you have?
 Go and see."
-And when they had found out, they said,

-"Five, and two fish."
-39Then he commanded them all to sit down in groups on the green grass.
-40So they sat down in groups, by hundreds and by fifties.
-41And taking the five loaves and the two fish he looked up to heaven and said a blessing and broke the loaves and gave them to the disciples to set before the people.
+And when they had found out, they said, "Five, and two fish."
+Then he commanded them all to sit down in groups on the green grass.
+So they sat down in groups, by hundreds and by fifties.
+And taking the five loaves and the two fish he looked up to heaven and said a blessing and broke the loaves and gave them to the disciples to set before the people.
 And he divided the two fish among them all.
-42And they all ate and were satisfied.
-43And they took up twelve baskets full of broken pieces and of the fish.
-44And those who ate the loaves were five thousand men.
+And they all ate and were satisfied.
+And they took up twelve baskets full of broken pieces and of the fish.
+And those who ate the loaves were five thousand men.